Multiple Sclerosis (MS)

 - Trouble walking

-- An abnormal feeling or pain, such as numbness, prickling, or pins and needles (paresthesia)
+- An abnormal feeling, such as numbness, prickling, or pins and needles (paresthesia)

 Other symptoms of multiple sclerosis